Graduate shines a light on Vets Now’s popular internship programme

 One is our rotating internship, which is designed for highly motivated recent graduates who are keen to expand their skills, knowledge and experience in all aspects of small animal practice.

 It’s aimed at vets considering a career in emergency and critical care, general practice, or who have ambitions of doing a residency.
-Over the coming months, this blog will feature interviews with the latest crop of interns working in our busy Glasgow and Manchester hospitals.
+In this blog, we regularly feature interviews with interns working in our busy Glasgow and Manchester hospitals.

-First up is John Burgess, who hails from Zimbabwe.
+This interview is with John Burgess, who hails from Zimbabwe.
 John applied for an internship with Vets Now as he wanted to gain hands-on experience in ECC.

 Tell me about your background?